kearthur/RealTimeSocialMediaListeningPlatform/README.md

 ```

-5. On AWS, create an Elastic Search domain, a Kinesis stream (called "Twitter_data" in our code), and a Firehose connected to your Kinesis stream.
+5. On AWS, create an Elasticsearch domain, a Kinesis stream (called "Twitter_data" in our code), and a Firehose connected to your that picks up data from your Kinesis Stream and directs data to your Elasticsearch domain.

+When you create your Elasticsearch domain, you will need to name the index that it infers.
+Name this index "twitter."

 6. Use Git Bash to run stream.py, which will start feeding streaming Twitter data into your Kinesis stream.

 ```
 python stream.py
 ```
+After running this script, your Kinesis Stream should now be collecting tweets to pass to Firehose and on to your Elasticsearch domain.
+You can click the "Monitoring" tab on either your Stream or Firehose to see visualizations of the amount of data coming in to your Kinesis pipelines.

+7. Check the "Index" tab of your Elasticsearch domain.
+There is a default index called ".kibana."
+Once you see your index named "twitter" appear, this means that your domain has started to recive an index data.

 ```
 PUT ins